 The stories that you may have heard about driving in Boston are true.
 The streets within the city can be incredibly difficult to navigate.
 Boston drivers are well known to be aggressive.
 If you’re new to Boston, you may need an adjustment period until you get used to driving here.
 Factor that in if you plan to drive to work or school.
 A great deal of Boston residents prefer to take public transportation instead of driving in the city.

 …Parking In Boston Can Be Even More Difficult

 If you have ever driven an automobile in Boston and found that to be tough, try parking it.
 In fact, parking spaces are few and far between unless you buy or lease a parking space.
-Many people end up driving around until the can find a spot to park, but that can take a long time and may not even work.
+Many people end up driving around until they can find a spot to park, but that can take a long time if you live in a congested area.
 That’s why some of us end up parking in one of those expensive garages.
-By the way, if you’re interested in buying or leasing a parking space in Boston, we can help.
+By the way, if you’re interested in buying or leasing parking spaces in Boston, we can help.

 Bostonians Are Proud Of Their City, History, and Sports Teams

 Most Bostonians take great pride in their city.
 They are incredibly proud of the role that Boston played during the American Revolution.
 Bostonians are particularly sensitive about their sports teams.
 Just try wearing a New York Yankees hat and you’ll see what we mean.
 By the way, if you do wear a NY Yankees hat around town, expect a few harsh words from the locals.
 Another easy way to ruffle the feathers of a Bostonian is to compare the city of Boston in any unfavorable manner to other cities.
-Always keep in mind that Boston has better pizza than Chicago, New York or New Haven, CT.
-By the way, we also have better Chinese food than San Francisco.
+Always keep in mind that Bostonians actually believe they have better pizza than Chicago, New York or New Haven, CT.
+They also believe they have better Chinese food than San Francisco.